vasartori/mequetrefe-exporter/README.md

 # mequetrefe-exporter
-A exporter for prometheus based on shell commands.
+A exporter for [prometheus](http://prometheus.io) based on shell commands.

-Not working propperly!
+I don't know where I use it... if you found advise-me. :p

 TODO:

-Implement using prometheus lib!
+- Improve the data structure to support labels, descriptions...
+- Validate the YAML "config" file
+- Prevent invalid data on metrics.
+Eg strings

+and a lot of things...